 How often can you do a rice water rinse?

 “I do mine weekly, and I absolutely believe that it’s helped dramatically increase my hair’s shine and curl structure.
 My hair feels stronger to the touch.
 I have high porosity hair and it’s an absolute must for me.
-I think that giving it weekly ‘meals’ of protein instead of a monthly ‘feast’ is much better and I get all the protein and nutrients her hair needs from these weekly rice water rinses.
-I pour it over my hair and squeeze it in really well.
-I do that about 5 or 6 times.
-I put it in an empty Bouclème bottle for the first pour, just to get absolutely everywhere covered.
-Afterwards I condition with Bounce Curl Conditioner, working it in really well.
-I spend a solid 10 minutes working it in and de-tangling.”
+I get all the protein and nutrients her hair needs from these weekly rice water rinses. “– Dominique, @powerdomi

-If you’re struggling with the protein moisture balance; not sure if your hair is over moisturised or you’ve got protein overload and you want to re-balance your hair.
-Make sure you read this post, which also has a YouTube video on how I apply the Aphogee Two Step Protein Treatment.
+Check out this post on the Protein Moisture Balance if you’re not sure if your hair is over moisturised or you’ve got protein overload and you want to re-balance your hair.

 If you found this post or any of my content helpful, and would like to show your Gratitude & Support, you can click here to make a donation.
 I’m so incredibly thankful and grateful to everyone who supports me, my content and my platform.
 Your support enables me to continue providing FREE, organic content, and keep my blog FREE from Google Ads.
 Not only that, it’s also helping build towards my dreams and goals for Curl Maven as a brand and all I’ve got planned.
 Thank you so much!
 Gabriella x